xsf/xmpp.org/content/blog/newsletter/2024-09-05-newsletter.md

 Welcome to the XMPP Newsletter, great to have you here again!
 This issue covers the month of August 2024.

-### XSF Announcement
+### XSF Announcements

 The XSF [has signed an Open Letter to the European Commission](https://xmpp.org/2024/08/the-xsf-signs-open-letter-to-the-european-commission/).
 As currently many other organizations doing, the [XMPP Standards Foundation](https://xmpp.org/about/xmpp-standards-foundation/) (XSF) has decided to also sign the [Open Letter to the European Commission](https://www.ow2.org/view/Events/The_European_Union_must_keep_funding_free_software_open_letter).

 The [XMPP Standards Foundation](https://xmpp.org/about/xmpp-standards-foundation/) is also calling for XSF Board 2024 and XSF Council 2024.
-Be involved in the XMPP Standards Foundation organisation decisions as well as on our specifications we publish.
-If you are interested in running for Board or Council, please add a wiki page about your candidacy to one or both of the following sections until  November 3rd, 2024, 00:00 UTC.
-Note: XMPP Council members must be elected members of the XSF; however, there is no such restriction for the Board of Directors.
+Get involved with the XMPP Standards Foundation organisation decisions as well as with the specifications we publish.
+If you are interested in running for Board or Council, please add a [wiki](https://wiki.xmpp.org/web/Main_Page) page about your candidacy to [one or both](https://wiki.xmpp.org/web/Board_and_Council_Elections_2024) of the following sections until  November 3rd, 2024, 00:00 UTC.
+Note: Council members must be elected members of the XSF; however, there is no such restriction for the Board of Directors.

 ### XMPP and Google Summer of Code 2024